SpaceX mission carrying former NASA astronaut, three paying customers docks with space station - KTVZ

 Saudi Arabia also paid to fly two citizens: Barnawi and Ali AlQarni, a fighter pilot in the Royal Saudi Air Force.

-“I am very honored and happy to be representing all the dreams and all the hopes of all the people in Saudi Arabia and all the women back home,” Barnawi told reporters last week.

-The hatch on the Crew Dragon spacecraft is expected to open after 11 a.m.
+The hatch on the Crew Dragon spacecraft opened after 11 a.m.
 ET.
-After that, the AX-2 crew will be able to exit the 13-foot-wide capsule and join the seven astronauts already aboard the space station.
+The AX-2 crew was then able to exit the 13-foot-wide capsule and join the seven astronauts already aboard the space station.

+All eleven astronauts gathered together on Monday for a welcome ceremony, during which the current ISS commander, Russia’s Sergey Prokopyev, told the AX-2 crew, “Welcome dear friends.
+It is very nice to see you here.”

+“I’m here not only representing myself but representing the hopes and dreams of everyone back home,” She said.
+“We are here gathering with different cultures, and this international collaboration — this shows how space brings everyone together.”

-The AX-2 passengers will spend about eight days working alongside the existing crew members.
+The AX-2 passengers will spend about eight days working on the space station.
 During that time, they’ll work through a lineup of more than 20 investigations and science projects — including stem cell and other biomedical research.

 This marks Whitson’s first return to space since 2017.
 Her extensive prior experience on the station made her a US record holder for the most cumulative days logged in space, and she ranks eighth on the all-time list.